Long term side effects of anal cancer radiotherapy

 If you smoke, stopping before you start radiotherapy treatment is a good idea.
 It can help reduce the side effects caused by treatment and improve your general health.

-Possible long term side effects
+If you get any long term side effects

 Frequent or loose poo

 Your bowel movements might be looser or more frequent than before your treatment.
+And sometimes you might pass some blood from your back passage (rectum).

 You might need to take anti diarrhoea medicines, such as loperamide (Imodium).
 Bulking agents, such as Fybogel, might also help.
 Your doctor or nurse can prescribe these for you.
 Talk to your doctor before taking these.